jmcnamara/pytest_c_testrunner/docs/source/c_unit_test.rst

 This isn't about how to write C unit tests.

-The assumption is that you already have working tests that you just want to run and that these test output some sort of Pass/Fail information.
+The assumption is that we already have working tests that we just want to run and that these tests output some sort of Pass/Fail information.

-For the sake of example say you have a test case like this:
+For the sake of example say we have a test case like this:

 .. code-block:: c